Hyperthyroidism

 Consultation

-Radiation therapy is performed by qualified staff on Mondays.
-Therefore, consultations for hyperthyroid cats are held on Sunday afternoons and Monday mornings.
-During the consultation your cat will be thoroughly examined, their records assessed and pathology results analysed.
+Radiation therapy is performed by the Nuclear Medicine Team on Mondays.
+Therefore, consultations for hyperthyroid cats are held on Monday mornings.
+During the consultation your cat will be thoroughly examined, their records assessed, and pathology results checked and discussed.
 Your cat will be admitted into hospital after this consultation.

 Sedation